Skip to content

 Let’s be clear: none of this is inherently wrong.
 But it becomes a strategic trade-off that many conversational AI platforms did not anticipate when they initially decided to “add voice” to their platform.

-Extend your platform to voice, without turning voice into your next core competency
+Extend your platform to voice, without having to master voice yourself.

-If your platform’s value lies in orchestration, conversation design, analytics and deployment speed, then your voice strategy should reinforce those strengths rather than compete with them.
-The most scalable outcome isn’t a separate voice implementation, but one assistant operating consistently across channels.
+If your platform’s value lies in orchestration, conversation design, analytics and deployment speed, then your voice strategy should reinforce those strengths rather than slow it down or limit it.
+The best solution is therefore not a voice solution that needs to be maintained alongside your chat solution, but one that builds on what is already in place.

 If you want to extend to voice, look for solutions that enable you to offer a phone channel while preserving the core of what already exists: logic, context, content, and orchestration.
 This allows your customers to expand from chat to voice within the platform they already rely on, rather than exploring separate voice solutions or competing providers.